msforrest/cloud-foundry-toolbox/bosh/diego/diego_cell/README.md

-## diego_cell log collect scripts by entering in a cell load value
+## diego_cell log collect script
+[collect diego_cell logs for all cells which have a 5 min load average equal to or above entered value]